 There is so much information out there that you even might fear losing money by using the wrong marketing approaches.

-Wouldn’t it be nice to be able to avoid distractions and instead have the bigger picture in mind and be able to filter the right information so you don’t have a mess in your head?
+Wouldn’t it be nice to avoid distractions and instead have the bigger picture in mind and filter the correct information, so you don’t have a mess in your head?

-What helped me a lot over the last few years is one principle that breaks all marketing methods and tactics down to just one simple thing, including real estate marketing strategies online.
+Over the last few years, what helped me a lot is one principle that breaks all marketing methods and tactics down to just a straightforward thing, including real estate marketing strategies online.

-I read it in a book by Perry Marshall, called “80/20 Sales and Marketing” and it was like a vacuum cleaner for a cluttered mind.
+I read it in a book by Perry Marshall called “80/20 Sales and Marketing”.
+It was like a vacuum cleaner for a cluttered mind.

-There, he mentions the so-called power triangle, which consists of only three things: Traffic, Conversion and Economics.
+He mentions the so-called power triangle, which consists of only three things: Traffic, Conversion, and Economics.

-So that it is Traffic, Conversion and Economics/Strategies.
-More on that later.
+So it is Traffic, Conversion, and Economics/Strategies.
+But more on that later.

-By the way, my blog is and will be structured in exactly this power triangle.
+By the way, the structure of my blog is precisely this power triangle.
 All real estate marketing topics can be categorized that way.

 The slightly trippy thing is that this power triangle is a fractal.

-Within the large triangle, there are further triangles also consisting of the three areas of Traffic, Conversion and Economics/Strategies.
+Within the large triangle, other triangles also consist of the three areas of Traffic, Conversion, and Economics/Strategies.

-Bear with me, after few more paragraphs, this will be clear to you.
+Bear with me; this will be clear to you after a few more paragraphs.

-In short: In order to sell real estate to anybody, you need:
+In short: To sell real estate to anybody, you need:

-- Traffic: You need people online or offline to be able to sell to.
+- Traffic: You need people online or offline to sell to.

-- Conversion: Persuasion is needed to convince those people to buy from you.
+- Conversion: Persuasion is required to convince those people to buy from you.

 - Economics: You need to provide something valuable at the least cost to you, so they want to give you their money.